-Course Code Course Name Hours
+Course Code Course Name Hours per Week

-Course Maine L Τ Р Credits
+Course Coue Course Maine L Т Р Credits

 EN3HS02 COMMUNICATION SKILLS 2 0 2 3

 - CLO01 To develop, enhance and demonstrate LSRW Skills. - CLO02 To enable students to acquire oral presentation skills. - CLO03 To prepare students to become more confident and active participants in all aspects of their undergraduate programs - CLO04 To enable students with good vocabulary, grammar and writing skills. - CLO5 To enable students to distinguish between general and technical communication and understand its importance